 - Heat your oven to 240°C (465°F/gas mark 8).

 - Set a large shallow pan of plain water on the hob to boil, and once boiling, pop in a few bagels (don't overcrowd the pan).
 Boil for 30 seconds, then flip them over for another 30 seconds.

-- If you’re using toppings, now is the time to coat your bagel; place a warm boiled bagel in a dish or on a plate, and sprinkle over the seeds.
-Then place the bagel onto a clean tea towel to remove any excess moisture from its base.
-Repeat for the rest of the batch.
-If you’re not using toppings, skip this step, and just put the bagels straight onto the tea towel.
+- If you're using toppings, now is the time to coat your bagel.
+(If you're not using toppings, skip this step, and just put the bagels straight onto the tea towel.)- Place a warm boiled bagel in a dish or on a plate, and sprinkle over the seeds. - Then place the bagel onto a clean tea towel to remove any excess moisture from its base. - Repeat for the rest of the batch.

 - Place both trays into the oven, and bake the bagels for 6 mins.
 Remove from the oven, turn each one over, and bake for a further 6 mins.

 - Remove, and set aside on a rack to cool slightly.